Venture Capital

 Unfortunately, finding and booking time with specific experts or advisors can take a long time, be expensive, or both.

-With a relationship intelligence CRM, you can effortlessly search for the type of advisor you are looking for, for example, a fintech expert who has experience working with the SEC and served on a board.
 Even if you are not directly connected to this individual, you can see who on your network knows them.
 That shared connection can warmly introduce or provide their contact information, allowing you to continue your due diligence.
 All this in a matter of minutes, not days or weeks.

 Take Your Deal Flow to New Levels